-Title: Quantifying the Contribution of Earlier Detection and Advancements in Treatment on the Gain in Life Expectancy for US Breast Cancer Patients Since 1975
+Title: Quantifying the Contribution of Earlier Detection and Advancements in Breast Cancer Treatment on the Gain in Life Expectancy for US Breast Cancer Patients Since 1975

 Authors: Samir Soneji, PhD

 Hiram Beltrán-Sánchez, PhD

 Affiliations: From the Norris Cotton Cancer Center and Dartmouth Institute for Health Policy & Clinical Practice, Geisel School of Medicine at Dartmouth (SS).
 From the Department of Community Health Sciences and the California Center for Population Research, University of California Los Angeles (HBS).